-Much of my practice involves cross-border transactions for health care and life sciences companies, including contract research organizations (CROs).
-I work with numerous international corporations, including many Belgian companies, on complex mergers, acquisitions, joint ventures and corporate restructuring and reorganizations.
-I also represent clients with respect to complex contract and corporate disputes.
+My practice also involves cross-border transactions for multinational companies.
+I work with numerous international corporations, including many Belgian companies, on complex mergers, acquisitions, joint ventures, corporate restructures and reorganizations.
+I also counsel clients with respect to complex contract and corporate disputes.

-I have a deep understanding of the distinct business models within the health care and life sciences industries, which allows me to tailor my approach to accommodate individual client’s needs and preferences.
+I have a deep understanding and knowledge of, among others, the health care and life sciences industries, including contract research organizations (CROs), which I use to tailor my work to individual client’s needs and preferences.

 The Department of Justice (DOJ) remains focused on prosecuting FCPA violations.
 Recent updates to DOJ enforcement policy and guidance, as well as newly announced settlements with FCPA violators, show that the DOJ is intently focused on how companies are developing, implementing, and managing their anti-corruption compliance regimes.
 The clear takeaway from the current enforcement climate is that anti-corruption policies that exist on paper only are inadequate.
 The DOJ expects companies to actively manage and customize their compliance programs.